 If police have not already been notified, the University may be obligated to contact law enforcement if it has reasonable belief that a crime has been committed.
-Claimants will be notified if such a report is necessary.
-This does not mean charges will be automatically filed or that a Claimant must speak with the police, but the institution is legally required to notify law enforcement authorities.
+The Reporting Party will be notified if such a report is necessary.
+This does not mean charges will be automatically filed or that a Reporting Party must speak with the police, only that the institution is legally required to notify law enforcement authorities.